Investigating the diversity and stylization of contemporary user generated visual arts in the complexity entropy plane: Results

 Through structural notions of creativity and stylization, it is possible to infer the strengthened stylization of the contemporary user-generated visual arts towards a more linear/haptic region in the \textit{C}-\textit{H} plane.
-One possible interpretation is the “bijectively homomorphic” (i.e., isomorphic) \cite{birkhoff1940lattice} stylization of the artworks.
-In other words, random and diverse visual artistic representations of artworks interact and homogenize while linearly transforming underlying characteristics of art-makings over time.
+This trend can be interpreted as a process where artworks exhibit what Birkhoff called a “bijectively homomorphic” (structurally similar) \cite{birkhoff1940lattice} stylization.
+In simpler terms, while the visual representations of artworks remain diverse and random at an individual level, they interact and gradually align with one another, leading to a homogenization of styles.
 The significance of individual artists' innovation being proportional to the extent of its influence on others \cite{galenson2010understanding}, fuels a competitive and mimetic process under uncertainty, paradoxically resulting in a cycle of imitation as a necessary step toward creativity \cite{de1903laws}.
 Also, in any given institution, the number of “insiders” on the curatorial committee is fewer than expected, resulting in “a durable and recognizable pattern of aesthetic choices \cite{godart2018style}”.
 In response to the inherent “symbolic uncertainty” in the platform of visual arts, individual artists may be subject to “mimetic isomorphism,” or mimicking others’ distinguished artistry as the most cost-effective strategy for gaining insider acceptance \cite{dimaggio1983iron}.

-One could argue that the constantly quickened dissemination of information and images, influenced and expected by visual content structures on the platforms, has accelerated the homogenization of contemporary user-generated visual art styles.
+The convergence of two distinct groups of images within the \textit{C}-\textit{H} framework over a decade exemplifies mimetic isomorphism, where shared environmental factors (e.g., technological trends, aesthetics, or cultural shifts) drive contextual adaptations rather than mere replication.
+This phenomenon highlights how stylistic and structural similarities can emerge across distinct entities through imitative and adaptive processes in complex creative domains.
+The rapid dissemination of information and images, driven by platform-based visual content structures, might have accelerated the homogenization of contemporary user-generated visual art styles.